 We recorded stock-based compensation of \$6.9 million, \$5.4 million, and \$2.0 million for the years ended December 31, 2018, 2017, and 2016, respectively.
-As of December 31, 2018, we had \$8.5 million of unrecognized stock-based compensation related to unvested restricted common stock, which we expect to recognize over a weighted-average period of 2.4 years, and \$28.9 million of unrecognized stock-based compensation related to unvested stock options, which we expect to recognize over a remaining weighted-average period of 3.6 years.
+As of December 31, 2018, we had \$8.5 million of unrecognized stock-based compensation related to unvested restricted common stock, which we expect to recognize over a weighted-average period of 2.4 years, and \$28.9 million of unrecognized stock-based compensation related to unvested to unvested to unvested to unvested to unvested to unvested stock options, which we expect to recognize over a remaining weighted-average period of 3.6 years.